Get Help Now

 1

 Thank you for sharing your experience with us.
-We're truly sorry to hear about the long wait and the discomfort it caused you.
-If you d like to speak with one of our Patient Experience team members, please call 717-763-3082.
+We're truly sorry to hear about your granddaughter's visit and the concerns you faced.
+We’ve provided your feedback with our leadership team.
+If you’d like to speak with one of our Patient Experience team members, please call 717-763-3082.

 Rehab.com icon